timtelman/support-offsite/README.md

 Once you have an account, create a new application for it.
 Once that's done, go to the "Keys and Tokens" tab.
 You will need to generate the access tokens.

+To run the Twitter script, you will also need to install the tweepy library:

+`pip install tweepy`

 ### Weather

 This script lights the LEDs based on the projected temperature for today.
 Requires an API key from https://openweathermap.org/

 Once you have your API key, paste it into weather.py as the value of the `API_KEY` variable.
 The value of `CITY_KEY` should be the name of the city you want to monitor the weather for.

+This script also requires the requests library:

+`pip install requests`

 ## On API Keys and Environment Variables